kriten-io/kriten-docs/kriten_rbac.md

 * Role Binding - Bind Group and Role.

-    Example of creating Role Binding (body of request), which binds Role "RuneHelloKritenRole" created above to the user "user01".
+    Example of creating Role Binding, which binds Role "NetworkCommandRole" created above to the group "NetworkReadOnly".
+    ```console
+    POST

+    ```
+    Body of request:

     ```json
     {